Spanish Taxation on Residents

-IRPF Direct Tax for residents – Modelo 100 IRPF
+IRPF Direct Tax for Spanish Residents – Modelo 100 IRPF

 The Personal Income Tax (Impuesto sobre la renta de las personas físicas/IRPF) is a direct tax levied on the income of individuals on the same calendar year; You might deduct the taxes paid at source in another country, depending on the Double Taxation Treaty.